isladjan/sketchyEffect/README.md

-# ASCII Effect
+# Sketchy Effect

-An ASCII effect for THREE.js and post-processing (using vanilla THREE.js).
+An Sketchy Effect effect for THREE.js and post-processing (using vanilla THREE.js).

-Take a peek at [demo1](https://isladjan.com/works/ascii1/) and [demo2](https://isladjan.com/works/ascii2/)
+Take a peek at [last scene](https://isladjan.com/)

-The three/examples/jsm library also includes an ASCII effect, but I would recommend avoiding it because it’s too slow and likely not intended for production use.

-This effect is based on the work of [cieplak/AsciiEffect.js](https://gist.github.com/cieplak/0f1f615b0f245cccbea34c15d8d09cb6) and [emilwidlund/ASCII](https://github.com/emilwidlund/ASCII)
+This effect is based on the work of [mayacoda/pencil-lines](https://github.com/mayacoda/pencil-lines)
 <br />

 # Requirements